Renting House in Germany

 Documents needed to rent an apartment in Germany laid out on a desk

 Every landlord or Hausverwaltung (property management company) will ask for a copy of your passport or EU identity card.
-If you have a German residence permit, include that too.
-A driving licence alone usually won’t cut it.
-Make clean, legible copies before any viewing — you may be handing them out more than once.
+If you hold a German residence permit (Aufenthaltstitel), include that as well.
+A driving licence alone rarely satisfies this requirement.
+Make clean, legible copies before your first viewing because you may be handing them out repeatedly across multiple applications.

 Proof of Income